 The Council's vision is proposed by the Executive as part of the Carlisle Plan ("the Plan") which is debated and agreed by full Council.
 This vision is then communicated through the Carlisle Plan itself, which is a guiding document for staff and members.
 An annual report will communicate the outcomes and performance of the Plan to residents and the end of year performance report presents the key outcomes to the Executive and Overview & Scrutiny Panels.
-The Carlisle Plan was updated in 2015/16 to better reflect the Executive's current priorities and the plan for 2015/18 was adopted by full Council in November 2015.
-The plan's time period has now expired, and it was refreshed in 2020/21 based on the agreed priorities of the new Executive (there was a change of administration following the reorganisation of the Council in May 2019).
-Due to the afore-mentioned change, during 2020/21 the Council continued to progress and report on the priorities listed in the 2015/18 plan.
-The Draft Carlisle Plan 2021/23 is available on the Council's CMIS website and is currently working its way through the governance process for formal approval.
+The Carlisle Plan 2021-23 was adopted by Council on 14th September 2021, with a truncated timeline (ending 31 March 2022) to reflect Local Government Reorganisation.

-Like many other local authorities, the Council declared a climate Emergency in 2019 and have now prepared and approved an Environmental Strategy, complemented by a detailed action plan, devised primarily to ensure the Council is carbon neutral by 2037.
+Like many other local authorities, the Council declared a climate Emergency in 2019 and have now prepared and approved an Environmental Strategy, complemented by a detailed action plan, devised primarily to ensure the Council (including the new authority replacing Carlisle City) is carbon neutral by 2037.